Harvey Weinstein Sentenced to 23 Years in Prison

 "I'm forced to carry that experience until I die," the actress said, describing it as a "recurring nightmare."

-Donna Rotunno, Weinstein's lawyer, also spoke and asked for Weinstein to be given the minimum sentence.
+In addition, Donna Rotunno, Weinstein's lawyer, spoke and asked for Weinstein to be given the minimum sentence.
+Weinstein also addressed the court.
+He said he "prayed for all of you through this crisis."
+Furthermore, he said "men are confused about these issues" and that he's "worried about this country."

 On Feb.
 24, a jury found the convicted mogul guilty of third-degree rape and criminal sexual act in the first degree for attacks on Mann and Haley.
 He was found not guilty on two counts of predatory sexual assault and one count of rape in the first degree.